qemus/virtiso/readme.md

   It contains every x64 driver the official image has, and even the .MSI installer, so there is zero loss of functionality.

 > [!TIP]
-> See also [VirtISO WHQL](https://github.com/qemus/virtiso-whql/) if you need WHQL certified drivers, [VirtISO x86](https://github.com/qemus/virtiso-x86/) for x86 drivers and [VirtISO ARM](https://github.com/qemus/virtiso-arm/) for ARM64 drivers.
+> See also [VirtISO WHQL](https://github.com/qemus/virtiso-whql/) for the WHQL certified drivers, [VirtISO x86](https://github.com/qemus/virtiso-x86/) for x86 drivers and [VirtISO ARM](https://github.com/qemus/virtiso-arm/) for ARM64 drivers.

 # Stars 🌟
 [![Stars](https://starchart.cc/qemus/virtiso.svg?variant=adaptive)](https://starchart.cc/qemus/virtiso)